-As part of human capital development, the Universal Access to Quality Tertiary Education Act provides free tuition in state universities and colleges, free technical and vocational education and training, tertiary-education subsidy, and student loans while the Philippine Qualifications Framework Act reinforces and strengthens the recognition of knowledge and skills acquired outside the formal education systems through a system of pathways, equivalencies, and credit transfers.
+As part of human capital development, the Universal Access to Quality Tertiary Education Act provides free tuition in state universities and colleges, free technical and vocational education and training, tertiary-education subsidy, and student loans.
+On the other hand, the Philippine Qualifications Framework Act reinforces and strengthens the recognition of knowledge and skills acquired outside the formal education systems through a system of pathways, equivalencies, and credit transfers.
 To further increase employability, the Tulong Trabaho Act provides free training fees and additional financial aid to qualified beneficiaries enrolling in selected training programs (STPs).
-These reforms ease the financial burden of acquiring tertiary education, re-skilling and re-tooling programs, which the workforce will also need to adjust to the "new normal."
+These reforms ease the financial burden of acquiring tertiary education, reskilling, and retooling programs, which the workforce will also need to adjust to the new normal.

-The Pantawid Pamilyang Pilipino Act institutionalizes the Pantawid Pamilyang Pilipino Program to reduce the vulnerabilities of children in poor families.
+The Pantawid Pamilyang Pilipino Act institutionalizes the Pantawid Pamilyang Pilipino Program (4Ps) to reduce the vulnerabilities of children in poor families.
 The program provides cash transfers to family beneficiaries conditional on health, nutrition, and education outcomes for a maximum of seven years.
-Other features of the law also provide effective ways of engaging with poor families even for information and communication campaign, which will be useful to help them adjust to the "new normal", inter alia.
+Other features of the law also provide effective ways of engaging with poor families even for information and communication campaigns, which will be useful to help them adjust to the new normal, among others.

-The Universal Health Care Act aims to provide health care coverage to all Filipinos, when and where needed, without having to bear huge financial burden.
+The UHC Act aims to provide health care coverage to all Filipinos, when and where needed, without having to bear huge financial burden.
 It is a package of health care reforms centered around health care financing.
 Among others, it replaces the fragmented system of health care provision with a network approach.
 This is to be funded by taxes on tobacco and alcohol.

-The Social Security Act of 2018 strengthens the Social Security System, which is an important institution in building resilience.
+The Social Security Act of 2018 strengthens the Social Security System (SSS), which is an important institution in building resilience.
 It also provides economic support to workers who have been involuntarily displaced.